 My Christmas chocolate shortbread is a delicious layer of buttery and crumbly chocolate shortbread topped with a thick layer of chocolate and decorated with crushed candy canes, marshmallows and gingerbread man sprinkles.
-Perfect for Holiday baking!
+Christmas shortbread is perfect for Christmas baking!

-If you need to make a festive bake for a Christmas treat, a special “North Pole tea” for the kids or a Christmas bake sale then I have got you covered with this recipe.
+If you need to make a festive bake for a Christmas treat, a special “North Pole tea” for the kids or a Christmas bake sale then I have got you covered with this chocolate shortbread.
 It is easy to make, quick to bake and even easier to eat!

 If you are like my kids then you would want a slice of this delight every day in the run up to Christmas, although that won’t actually be happening clearly.
-As a special festive treat this is just right though and great to share with friends.
+As a special festive treat this is just right though and great to share.

 Serve it up with with a hot chocolate (my thick and creamy slow cooker hot chocolate would be ideal) with whipped cream, marshmallows and candy canes for the ultimate Christmas treat!

 It couldn’t be easier, the chocolate shortbread only take about 20 minutes to bake then once it has completely cooled cover it in melted chocolate and decorate with crushed candy canes, mini marshmallows and gingerbread man sprinkles.

 Kids will love to help decorate this almost as much as they like to eat it.

 Of course you can also enjoy the chocolate shortbread alone without added frills for an old school bake which brings back memories of school lunchtimes.
 Perhaps add some mint custard!